pellcorp/creality-wiki/docs/cartographer_beta.md

 !!! info

-    If you are wanting to use the cartographer beta from a fresh installation, you can do a `--install cartographer --mount TheMount`, rather than a `--update cartographer`, where `TheMount` is a supported cartographer [mount option](cartographer.md#mount-options)
+    If you are wanting to use the cartographer from a fresh installation, you can do a `--install cartographer --mount TheMount`, rather than a `--update cartographer`, where `TheMount` is a supported cartographer [mount option](cartographer.md#mount-options)

 !!! note